uselim76/C-Examples/README.md

 # C-Examples
-These are my solutions to the exercises in "The C Programming Language" by Kernigkan&Ritchie, second edition.
+These are my solutions to the exercises in "The C Programming Language" by Kernighan&Ritchie, second edition.